 Historical Fiction | Book Set In NYC*

-One of the new historical fiction summer 2020 books that I am most excited to read includes The Lions Of Fifth Avenue by Fiona Davis.
+One of the new historical fiction summer 2020 book releases that I am most excited to read includes The Lions Of Fifth Avenue by Fiona Davis.
 Set in 1913 New York City, Laura Lyons’ husband works for and lives in the New York Public Library.

 World War II Historical Fiction*